 Secure boot and TPM on HyperV are vital settings for IT pros running Windows 11.
 Occasionally, installation issues arise due to Windows 11 being a new OS.
 This guide addresses how to fix “This PC Can’t Run Windows 11” on Hyper-V. By following these steps, you can ensure a hassle-free Windows 11 installation.
 If you want to read more on the Windows system, you can read these: How to prevent Windows Users from changing the Screen Saver via the Registry Settings, how to Upgrade Windows 11 Pro to Enterprise and vice versa,

-Here are some related articles that might interest you: How to enable HyperV on Windows: How to install Windows 11 on HyperV, how to Install Windows Admin Center on Windows 10 and 11, how to determine if TPM is present and how to enable TPM in the BIOS, and how to set up a VM via PXE boot on a Generation 1 VM.
+This video shows how to Fix “This PC Can’t Run Windows 11” on HyperV.
+Here are some related articles that might interest you: How to enable HyperV on Windows: How to install Windows 11 on HyperV, and how to Install Windows Admin Center on Windows 10 and 11.

 To begin the process of enabling Secure Boot and TPM on HyperV, launch the Hyper V manager.
 Subsequently, right-click on the desired virtual machine (VM) intended for Windows 11 installation.
 From the context menu, choose “Settings.”

 The TPM Chip, also known as the Trusted Platform Module is a hardware security module on your motherboard, designed by the Trusted Computing Group Consortium.